 Working in a startup is a good way of getting as much experience as possible and building business acumen.
 SimScale definitely gives you this possibility.

-If you’re interested in learning more about how it’s like to work at SimScale, make sure you follow us on Facebook, Twitter, or LinkedIn to keep yourself updated with new interviews from the “Life at SimScale” series.
+Interested in learning more about what it’s like to work at SimScale?
+Make sure you follow us on Facebook, Twitter, LinkedIn, or Instagram to keep yourself updated with new interviews from the “Life at SimScale” series.